maghul/Reason-KorgNanoKontrol2-Remote/readme.md

-# Korg nanoKontrol2 Remote Support
+# Korg nanoKontrolStudio Remote Support

 Propellerhead Software
 Carlos Eduardo, SP/Brazil, <carlosedp@gmail.com>
+maghul

+This is a clone of carlosdp/Reason-KorgNanoKontrol2-Remote repository adapted to the Korg nanoKontrol Studio control surface.

 This version includes soft pickup for the knobs and sliders.
 This way the analog controls only act when the value on the knob matches the value of the control it is assigned so it is prevented that the control "jumps" when you modify a knob.